nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 All applications make use of https traffic over port 443 with public signed SSL/TLS certificates.
 If certificate errors show, please check any security software.
-One way of testing this is by visiting https://api.3di.live/v3 in a browser and check the certificate.
+One way of testing this is by visiting https://api.3di.live/ in a browser and check the certificate.
 If it is issued by R3, this is the certificate configured by us.
 Any other name will point towards the security software in use.

+..
+VRAAG: deze website klopt niet. wat moet het zijn? -> aan wolf vragen. of het stukje tekst hierboven nog klopt.

 .. _setup_modeller_interface: